|"Once a person is redeemed, if

 I will not be bought, compromised, detoured, lured away, turned back, deluded or delayed.

 I will not flinch in the face of sacrifice or hesitate in the presence of the adversary.
 I will not negotiate at the table of the enemy, ponder at the pool of popularity, or meander in the maze of mediocrity.

 I won't give up, shut up, or let up until I have stayed up, stored up, prayed up, paid up, and preached up for the cause of Christ.

 I am a disciple of Jesus.
 I must give until I drop, preach until all know, and work until He comes.
 And when He does come for His own, He'll have no problems recognizing me.
 My colors will be clear!

-This vibrant declaration was contributed by Dr. Nina Gunter who got it from veteran missionary Louise Robinson Chapman (Africa: 1920-1940).
+This vibrant declaration of Christian commitment comes from Dr. Nina Gunter.
+She got it from veteran missionary Louise Robinson Chapman (Africa: 1920-1940).
 One side note is that today this commitment statement circulates among Christians (and even web sites) with the byline "Author unknown."
-The story behind this statement makes it all the more potent!
+Doesn't the story behind this statement make it all the more potent?

 "I thought I might impress him by playing some of Keith Green's music.
 As I left the piano, Verwer caught me in front of 3000 people by saying, "Young man, you probably ought not to be singing songs like that unless you're prepared to back it up with your lifestyle."